zhudotexe/kani/docs/function_calling.rst

 Just as in the last section, we can also few-shot prompt the model to give it examples of how it should call the functions we define.

+When a function returns a result, that result is converted to a string and saved to the chat history.
+To few-shot prompt a model, we can mock these returns in the chat history using :meth:`.ChatMessage.function`!

 For example, here's how you might prompt the model to give the temperature in both Fahrenheit and Celsius without the user having to ask: